Difference Between Petechiae and Purpura

 What is Purpura?

 Purpura is the bigger version of petechiae.
 Purpura is another situation that occurs due to the blood leak from capillaries.
-There are various reasons due to which the blood capillaries burst and cause leakage of blood.
+There are various reasons why the blood capillaries burst and cause leakage of blood.

-These are also usually in red, pink, or purple colors.
-However, the size, in this case, is more than two millimeters and, in some cases, is slightly raised.
+These are also in red, pink, or purple colors.
+However, the size, in this case, is more than two millimetres and, in some cases, is slightly raised.
 They can also occur under mucous membranes.

 Purpuras also seem like blood clusters and rashes.
 And also change color with the absorption of leaked blood by the body.
 The affected areas define the amount of leakage of underlying blood.
 Purpuras are larger than petechiae.